alexyorke/Rabbit/README.md

 ###Everybody Edits

-Since Rabbit was originally created for Everybody Edits, it has a pre-built method:
+Since Rabbit was originally created for Everybody Edits, the `EERabbitAuth` is designed specifically for EE:

 ```csharp